lgrcia/twirl/README.md

-> in dev, not functional

 # twirl

 twirl is a python-only astrometric plate solving package.
-It is suited for cases where the RA-DEC coordinate of the image center is known and a WCS needs to be computed easily.
+It is suited for cases where the RA-DEC coordinates of the image center and the field of view is known, computing a WCS based on gaia reference stars.

 twirl is based on the algorithm of Lang et al. 2009 (astrometry.net) and go through these steps:
 1. detection of stars in the image if not provided